ori-orion/orion_manipulation/README.md

     - [ ] Rewritten to be less hard-coded
     - [ ] Tested in simulation
     - [ ] Tested on real robot
-- [ ] Standardise all point cloud filtering components to correctly take the RGBD camera orientation into account when e.g. detecting flat surfaces.
-Currently, there is an assumption that the RGBD camera is level which does not hold for all situations.
 - [ ] Implement a check that the handle has been grasped (or object!)!!!
-- [ ] Cleanup of unused actions e.g. GrabBothBinBags.action, TurnOnBlender.action
 - [ ] Manage all parameters (defaults and specific to specific action servers) through rosparam.
     - [ ] Add YAML files to hold default parameters.
-- [ ] Update messages so bounding box sizes are passed through message interface rather than hard-coded on C++ node side.
 - [ ] Additional visualisation:
     - [ ] Add a flag to octomap_to_reconstruction_service to publish octomap boxes as rviz markers if stl files not available over network
-    - [ ] Publish wireframe boxes for bounding boxes from other C++ nodes, in the same way as `octomap_to_reconstruction_service`
 ## Notes

 * The HSR struggles to generate handles in a point cloud if their material is too specular like that in the lab.
 Similarly it can't detect the glass doors.